What is Normal Distribution in Statistics?

 Normal Distribution is a bell-shaped frequency distribution curve which helps describe all the possible values a random variable can take within a given range with most of the distribution area is in the middle and few are in the tails, at the extremes.
 This distribution has two key parameters: the mean (µ) and the standard deviation (σ) which plays key role in assets return calculation and in risk management strategy.

 How to Interpret Normal Distribution

-The above figure shows that statistical normal distribution is a bell-shaped curve.
-The range of possible outcomes of this distribution is the entire real numbers lying between -∞ to +∞.
+The above figure shows that the statistical normal distribution is a bell-shaped curve.
+The range of possible outcomes of this distribution is the whole real numbers lying between -∞ to +∞.
 The tails of the bell curve extend on both sides of the chart (+/-) without limits.

 - Approximately 68% of all observation fall within +/- one standard deviation(σ)

 - Approximately 95% of all observation fall within +/- two standard deviations (σ)